Yahwism: Pantheon

 The Holy of Holies in a ruined temple at Tel Arad, with two incense pillars and two stele, one to Yahweh, and one most likely to Asherah.
-The temple was probably destroyed as a part of Josiah's reforms.
+The temple was destroyed or abandoned during the late Iron Age.

+A common view among modern scholars is that the majority of ancient Israelites were polytheistic although some scholars would argue that sole worship of Yahweh as the only true god was widespread.

-There is a broad consensus among modern scholars that the religion of ancient Israel was polytheistic, involving many gods and goddesses.
-Israel's supreme god was first El by dint of it being the original one, which was proceeded by Yahweh, whose name appears as an element on personal seals from the late 9th to the 6th centuries BCE.
-Alongside El, then Yahweh, was their consort Asherah (replaced by the goddess "Anat-Yahu" in the temple of the 5th century Jewish settlement Elephantine in Egypt), and various biblical passages indicate that statues of the goddess were kept in Yahweh's temples in Jerusalem, Bethel, and Samaria.
+According to Mark S. Smith, Israel's supreme god was first El by dint of it being the original one, which was by Yahweh, whose name appears as an element on personal seals from the late 9th to the 6th centuries BCE.
+Alongside El, then Yahweh, was their consort Asherah (replaced by the goddess "Anat-Yahu" in the temple of the 5th century Jewish settlement Elephantine in Egypt), and various biblical passages indicate that statues of the goddess were kept in Yahweh's temples in Bethel, Jerusalem, and Samaria.

-Below Yahweh and Asherah were second tier gods and goddesses such as Baal, Shamash, Yarikh, Mot, and Astarte, all of whom had their priests and prophets and numbered royalty among their devotees.
+Many scholars argue the Israelites worshipped various gods and goddesses such as Astarte, Baal, Mot, Shamash, and Yarikh, all of whom had their priests and prophets and numbered royalty among their devotees.
 A goddess called the "Queen of Heaven" was also worshiped: she was probably a fusion of Astarte and the Mesopotamian goddess Ishtar, although the phrase is possibly a title of Asherah.

 A third tier may also have existed, made up of specialist deities such as the god of snakebite-cures – his name is unknown, as the biblical text identifies him only as Nehushtan, a pun based on the shape of his representation and the metal of which it was made – and below these again was a fourth and final group of minor divine beings such as the mal'ak, the messengers of the higher gods, who in later times became the angels of Christianity, Judaism and Islam, and other heavenly beings such as cherubim.

-Data was found to support scholar speculation of widespread worship of Baal and Yahweh coexistance, especially in the north, from the period of Judges until 722 BCE, though support "severely ruptured" after the efforts of King Ahab and his queen Jezebel to elevate Baal to the status of national god in the 9th century BCE, and afterwards the cult of Baal did continue for some time.
+Data was found to support scholar speculation of widespread worship of Baal and Yahweh coexistence, especially in the north, from the period of Judges until 722 BCE, though support "severely ruptured" after the efforts of King Ahab and his queen Jezebel to elevate Baal to the status of national god in the 9th century BCE, and afterwards the cult of Baal did continue for some time.

+Hellenistic worship among exiles

+In Ptoleomaic Egypt (3rd–1st centuries BCE) and other parts of the Hellenic empire, some self-identified Judeans appear to have adopted Hellenistic religious beliefs.
+Naming conventions of Ptolemaic Judean exiles in the 3rd century BCE appear to show reverence for Greek gods, including personal names referencing Aphrodite, Apollo, Artemis, Demeter, Zeus, and others.
+Inscriptions of Judean names, tentatively dated to the 2nd–1st century BCE, also appeared in a temple to the god Pan near Edfu.
+At Oropos in Greece, an inscription dated to the early 3rd century BCE was found in which a Judean proclaimed a vision from the gods Amphiaraus and Hygieia.